ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 - [nombre de la pagina](url de la pagina) - que tomamos de esta pagina
 - [nombre de la pagina](url de la pagina) - que tomamos de esta pagina
 - [nombre de la pagina](url de la pagina) - que tomamos de esta pagina

+## Clients/Users

+This website is mainly aimed and addressed to all those people seeking for tools and equipment in order to train and exercise on their own.
+Besides, this site becomes handy to those who give gymnastics classes such as personal trainers, for instance, and are looking for equipment for their clients to use or even for people who are already attending to these classes and want to own the equipment.
+ Corenergy provides the client with the ultimate tools that are usable by anyone, therefore, age range and gender are indistinct.